Re-election (Football League): Third Division North and South

-The era of the North and South sections of the Third Division saw many clubs face the first of many threats to their league status which would continue in the days of the Fourth Division from 1958-59 onwards, while at the same time a number of clubs previously more familiar with higher territory were faced with the threat of losing their league status.
-One of the first examples of this was Bradford City, who had been FA Cup winners in 1911 and First Division members as late as 1922, but finished bottom of the Third Division North in 1949 and had to apply for re-election to the Football League.
+Bradford City, who had been FA Cup winners in 1911 and First Division members as late as 1922, finished bottom of the Third Division North in 1949 and had to apply for re-election to the Football League.

 Norwich City had to apply for re-election to the Football League four times between 1931 and 1957, but this was soon followed by an upturn in fortunes which included a run to the FA Cup semi-finals in 1959, promotion to the Second Division a year later, Football League Cup glory in 1962, and promotion to the First Division for the first time in 1972.
 Since then, the club has spent all but one of its seasons in the league's highest two divisions, winning a further League Cup in 1985, winning promotion to the top flight of English football a further six times and finishing in the top five of the English league three times, as well as competing in the UEFA Cup once.
-By 2016, Norwich had spent a total 22 seasons in the top flight.
+As of 2024, Norwich has spent a total of 24 seasons in the top flight.

 Crystal Palace were another club who faced the threat of losing their league status during this era, only to retain their membership and go on to survive and prosper in the Football League.
 After having to apply for re-election three times between 1949 and 1956, Palace reached the First Division for the first time in 1969 and survived there for four seasons.
 Palace reached the First Division again in 1979 and survived for two seasons on this occasion.
 A third promotion to the top flight in 1989 was followed by an FA Cup final appearance the following season and a third place finish a year later.
-2019-20 will be Palace's 21st season overall in the top flight of English football.
+2023-24 was Palace's 25th season overall in the top flight of English football.